fluxcd/website/content/en/flux/integrations/aws.md

 - For the `Bucket` API the `.spec.provider` field must be set to `aws`, and the keys inside the `.data` field of the Secret must be `accesskey` and `secretkey`.
-- For the `Kustomization` API, there's no provider field as SOPS detects the provider from the metadata in the SOPS-encrypted Secret.
+- For SOPS decryption with the `Kustomization` API, there's no provider field as SOPS detects the provider from the metadata in the SOPS-encrypted Secret.
   The key inside the `.data` field of the Secret must be `sops.aws-kms` and the value should look like this:

 ```yaml
 apiVersion: v1